Since 1964, California Turtle & Tortoise Club (CTTC) has been promoting and facilitating the care and adoption of native and nonnative turtle species.

-California Turtle & Tortoise Club (CTTC) is a California Public Benefit Corporation recognized as non-profit by the IRS under 501(c)(3).
-Contributions are tax deductible to the full extent of the law.
+CTTC is a California Public Benefit Corporation recognized as a non-profit organization under IRS Code 501(c)(3).
+Contributions and donations to CTTC are tax deductible to the full extent of the law.

 Turtles in the News

 Conservation success: Buoyed hopes for sea turtles (5 October 2017)

 Sea turtles are on the path to recovery, say scientists.
 But this is not a turtle story, this is a human story.